Prevexxion RN (Canada)This page contains information on Prevexxion RN for veterinary use.

 Serotype 1, Live Herpesvirus Chimera

-This product has been shown to be effective for the vaccination of healthy 18 to 19-day-old embryos and one-day-old chickens against very virulent Marek’s disease.
-For more information regarding efficacy and safety data, go to productdata.usda.aphis.gov.
+This product has been shown to be effective for the vaccination of healthy 18 to 19 day old embryonated chicken eggs and healthy one-day-old chickens against very virulent Marek’s disease.
+The duration of immunity has not been established.
+For more information regarding efficacy and safety data, see productdata.aphis.usda.gov.

 READ DIRECTIONS CAREFULLY

 Do not mix with other products, except as specified on the label.

 Administer only as recommended.

 Do not vaccinate within 21 days before slaughter.

 Penicillin and Streptomycin Sulfate are added as bacteriostatic agents.

 LIQUID NITROGEN CONTAINER: Carefully observe all liquid nitrogen precautions including wearing eye protection and gloves.
 Store in a cool, well-ventilated area.
 Check liquid nitrogen level daily.
 Keep container away from incubator intakes and chicken boxes.
 CAUTION: DO NOT HOLD AMPULE TOWARD FACE WHEN REMOVING FROM A LIQUID NITROGEN CONTAINER.
 NEVER REFREEZE A VACCINE AMPULE AFTER THAWING.

 The product consists of one ampule of vaccine and a container of diluent.
 Two hundred (200) mL of diluent is furnished for each 1,000 doses of vaccine for subcutaneous injection and for each 4,000 doses of vaccine for in ovo administration.